fgero/dhcpv6-mod/docs/CONFIGURE.md

 (of course you could add harcoded hex strings prefixes and/or suffixes...)

-NOTE : The value of `${dhcpv4[<opt#>]}` can be a little bit different from what you entered in the UI, more precisely :
+The value retrieved by `${dhcpv4[<opt#>]}` can be a little bit different from what you entered in Unifi Network UI, more precisely :

-- if you entered a hexstring like `01:02:ab:CD` in the UI, then the value in `optv4[]` will be `0102ABCD` (semicolons dropped and uppercase hex letters)
+- if you entered a hexstring like `01:02:ab:CD` in the UI, then the value in `optv4[]` will be `0102ABCD` (semicolons dropped, and hex letters to uppercase)
 - if you entered a hexstring like `0102abCD`, then the value will be `0102ABCD` (uppercase hex letters)
-- otherwise the value will be the same as what you entered in the UI, for example "StringNotHexadecimal", or "0102ABCD" are copied as-is into `optv4[]`
+- non-hexadecimal strings will be untouched, for example "StringNotHexadecimal", or "0102ABCD" are copied as-is into `optv4[]`

-This manipulation is needed because odhcp6c wants hexadecimal strings without ':' and with uppercase hex letters.
+This manipulation is needed because `odhcp6c` wants hexadecimal strings without ':' and with uppercase hex letters only.

-> **Warning** : if you use `${optv4[n]}` with a option number 'n' that is NOT in the current state (i.e. not entered in Unifi's UI WAN DHCP v4 settings), then the script will immediately **FAIL**.
+> **Warning** : if you use `${optv4[n]}` with a V4 option number 'n' that is NOT set (i.e. not entered in Unifi's UI WAN DHCP v4 settings), then the script will immediately **FAIL**.
 That's intentional, there is no reason why you would need a non-existent DHCPv4 option to generate a DHCPv6 option.

 &nbsp;